fwd/search/README.md

 Open Source Search Engine.
+Google alternative.
 Coming Soon.

 **⭐️ Star / Watch this project, here on Github to be notified of launch.**